QuantEcon/lecture-python-intro/lectures/money_inflation.md

 plt.ylabel('seigniorage')

 plt.legend()
-plt.grid(True)
 plt.show()
 ```

 Let's print the two steady-state rates of return $\bar R$ and the associated seigniorage revenues that the government collects.

-(By construction, both steady state rates of return should raise the same amounts real revenue).
+(By construction, both steady state rates of return should raise the same amounts real revenue.)

 We hope that the following code will  confirm this.